 - Gap year time is nimble and can accommodate every eventuality we face in the fall, whether that be sheltering-in-place, community-based living or freedom to travel domestically or internationally.

-- Gap years can meet any budget (although with this economy, you shouldn’t bank on making significant amounts of money during your gap year).
+- Gap years can meet any budget (although with this economy, you shouldn’t bank on earning significant amounts of money during your gap year).

 - Gap year time is a rite of passage.
 Since high school seniors have been robbed of their significant senior year experiences, a gap year can help reclaim some of that loss through personal growth and new friendships.